tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_design_patterns.md

 When I worked at Badgeville, a gamification startup, we published using Drupal.
 We had a design agency construct a highly designed template in Drupal.
 To publish the API reference documentation, engineers wrote a custom script that generated the content from a database into a JSON file that we then imported into Drupal.
 The import process populated various fields in the Drupal template.

 The resulting output was an eye-popping, visually appealing design.
 To achieve that kind of style in the UX, it would have certainly required a lot of custom div tags to apply classes and other scripts on the page.
 By separating the content from the template format, we could work with the content without worrying about the right style tags and other formatting.
 As you look for documentation tools, keep in mind the need to templatize your API reference documentation.

-You can probably already see problems related to custom templates.
+Although it can be fun to create your own templates (if you like to tinker with doc tools), you can probably already see problems related to custom templates.
 The templates are entirely arbitrary, with terms and structure based on the designer's perceived needs and styles.
-If you write documentation to fit a specific template, what happens when you want to switch themes?
+If you write documentation to fit a specific template, what happens when you want to switch themes or products?
 You'd have to create new templates that parse through the same custom frontmatter.
 It's a lot of custom coding.

-Given that REST APIs follow similar characteristics and sections, wouldn't it make sense to create a standard in the way APIs are described, and then leverage tools that parse through these standard descriptions?
-Yes, that's what the OpenAPI specification is all about.
+Given that REST APIs follow similar characteristics and sections, wouldn't it make sense to create a standard in the way APIs are described, and then leverage tools that parse through these standard descriptions? *Yes!* That's what the OpenAPI specification is all about.
 Earlier in this course, I explained several [REST API description formats](pubapis_rest_specification_formats.html), and then launched into an extensive tutorial for the [OpenAPI specification](pubapis_openapi_tutorial_overview.html).
 I provided a tutorial for reading the OpenAPI specification using [Swagger UI](pubapis_swagger.html), along with an activity to [create your own Swagger UI](pubapis_swagger.html#create_swaggerui).

 My point here is that you shouldn't be overwhelmed by the coding challenges around creating your own API templates.
 The Aviator theme shows one custom approach, and I highlight it here with code samples to demonstrate the complexity and custom-nature of defining your own templates.
 But this isn't the only approach nor is it even the recommended approach.